kus/cs2-modded-server/README.md

 ### Quake Sounds

+This requires Multi Addon Manager to be [enabled](#i-want-to-permanently-enable-multi-addon-manager).

-Quake Sounds is enabled by default, so it will play the Quake Sound "HEADSHOT" for headshots, and for kill streaks different multi-kill sounds.
-Players can disable it by typing `!qs` in chat.
+Quake Sounds is disabled by default, when it is enabled, players can disable it by typing `!qs` in chat.

-If you **DO NOT** want to use it on your server, you need to modify two files using the [custom files](#custom-files) method.
+If you want to use it on your server, you need to modify two files using the [custom files](#custom-files) method.

-Copy `game/csgo/cfg/multiaddonmanager/multiaddonmanager.cfg` to `/custom_files/cfg/multiaddonmanager/multiaddonmanager.cfg` and delete `3461824328` from `mm_extra_addons` i.e.: so it reads `mm_extra_addons ""`. _This will stop it prompting your players to download the Quake Sound Pack when they join your server._
+Copy `game/csgo/cfg/multiaddonmanager/multiaddonmanager.cfg` to `/custom_files/cfg/multiaddonmanager/multiaddonmanager.cfg` and add `3461824328` to `mm_extra_addons`.

-Copy `game/csgo/cfg/settings/quake_sounds.cfg` to `/custom_files/cfg/settings/quake_sounds.cfg` and delete everything in the file so it is empty. _This will stop the plugin from loading._
+Copy `game/csgo/cfg/settings/quake_sounds.cfg` to `/custom_files/cfg/settings/quake_sounds.cfg` uncomment this line `// css_plugins load "plugins/disabled/QuakeSounds/QuakeSounds.dll"`.

 ### Skin changer